Skip to main content

 Common

-• Injection site reactions Erythema, swelling, mild pain; self-resolving
+• Injection site reactions: Erythema, swelling, or mild pain that typically resolves on its own

 Uncommon

-• Flu-like symptoms Transient fever, chills, fatigue; diminishes with continued use
+• Flu-like symptoms: Transient fever, chills, or fatigue that tends to diminish with continued use

-• Transient ALT elevation In hepatitis B patients; typically indicates immune activation, not toxicity
+• Transient ALT elevation: Seen in some hepatitis B patients; often reflects immune activation rather than toxicity

 Rare